thantik/LaserSafetySystem/README.md

 ***
 ####Required Hardware
-  1. Arduino Nano with expansion board
+  1. Arduino Nano
   2. Microswitch for door interlock
   3. TMP36 temperature sensor for coolant temperature monitoring
   4. 5V relay to disable laser firing
   5. I2C 2004 LCD display
+  6. Flow sensor

 ***

 ##Arduino Libraries

-Please use the arduino libraries in the libraries folder, as they are slightly modified from the origina ones.
+Please use the arduino libraries in the libraries folder, as they are slightly modified from the original ones.
 You will get compile errors if you do no use these ibraries

 ***